MD Admissions Requirements

 Citizens and permanent residents of both the United States and Canada can apply.

+NYU School of Medicine does not have prerequisites.
 We recommend that MD program applicants demonstrate proficiency in the following premedical courses:

 - general biology with labs